vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/windows/active_directory_setup.md

 Login to your OpsManager VM go to the Authentication and Enterprise SSO tab of the Pivotal Application Service tile.
 These instructions assume you've already installed the PAS tile on your OpsManager installation.
 Select the LDAP Server radio button.
 Enter the following information into the tile:

 - Server URL: `ldap://10.1.0.100`
-- LDAP Credentials: The Windows user name and password you used to intially login with.
+- LDAP Credentials: The Windows user name and password you used to initially login with.
 For non-toy installs use a service account.
 In some scenarios you may need to specify the full distinguished name of the service account, for example `cn=ldapsvc,ou=service,dc=ad,dc=pcf,dc=example,dc=com`.
 - User Search Base: `dc=ad,dc=pcf,dc=example,dc=com` adjust as needed to match your domain name
 - User Search Filter: `sAMAccountName={0}` this allows users to login with their short user name, no email
 - Group Search Base: `dc=ad,dc=pcf,dc=example,dc=com`